 Where to stay in Hwange National Park

-Bomani Tented Camp and Camelthorn Lodge are set on private concessions towards the southeast of the park.
-While they’re both owned by the same company, they offer completely different experiences and work well together.
+Bomani Tented Camp and Camelthorn Lodge are set on private concessions toward the southeast of the park.

 Bomani is a more rustic option, offering comfortable canvas tents with en suites.
 It’s set in open plains overlooking a waterhole where you can watch game.
 Camelthorn is a luxurious lodge offering spacious villas with balconies and open fireplaces for the cold winter evenings.
 It’s set within acacia woodland that attracts bushbuck, squirrels and a variety of birdlife.

-What I also like about Bomani and Camelthorn is that they help local communities, donating some of their profits towards building new schools and other facilities.
-Many of the staff are from these villages, which you can visit with a guide
+What I also like about Bomani and Camelthorn is that they help local communities, donating some of their profits toward building new schools and other facilities.
+Many of the staff are from these villages, which you can visit with a guide.

 Mana Pools National Park